 It’s not wise to just pay more.
 You need to have a concrete strategy and try to take the smart and effective approach to get results from content marketing.

-And that’s what you’re going to discover in this post: how to outsmart the competition by creating a concrete content marketing strategy.
+Discover how to outsmart the competition by creating a concrete content marketing strategy in this post.

 Are you ready for the first step?